Communicate with over 10 blockchains

 Telegraph nodes are lightweight programs that rely on the data provided by full nodes of blockchains.
 Each Telegraph node operates independently, but requires a threshold of signatures from its peers in order to initiate a transaction within telegraph smart contracts.

-Nodes that complete transactions get rewarded with Telegraph tokens called $.
+Nodes that complete transactions get rewarded with Telegraph tokens called $MSG.

 Why They Are Safe?